 It too will be able to run content (if not games) at an 8K resolution, and it too will support 120Hz refresh rates.
 The Xbox Project Scarlett will match the PS5 by offering ray tracing capabilities, and it’ll have an SSD too, here also used as virtual RAM to lift load times by up to 40x.
 Standard RAM will be of the GDDR6 variety, in an amount yet to be determined.

 The Xbox Two will also be backwards compatible with the Xbox One’s supporting hardware accessories, meaning that you won’t have to rush out and buy new pads and headsets to accompany the console at launch.
 And, if you’re a sucker for buying boxed games over making digital purchases, it’s already confirmed to have a physical disc drive included.

 It’s worth mentioning that rumors surrounding the Xbox Project Scarlett have also involved the possibilities of their being two complimentary consoles launched, codenamed Anaconda and Lockheart.
-The theory here is that the former will be a high end machine, likely what’s described above, while the latter would be a budget option focussing on streaming.
+The theory here is that the former will be a high end machine, likely what’s described above, while the latter would be a budget option focussing on streaming (possibly in the vein of the Xbox One S All Digital Edition).
 At this stage however, they remain merely rumors, as Microsoft is yet to confirm or deny the existence of a duo.

 Xbox Project Scarlett vs PS5: games we expect to see

 It’s early doors for the new next-gen consoles, but already we’re getting a picture of the sort of experiences you can expect to see on the Xbox Project Scarlett and the PS5.